 Tickets purchased online are personal and non-transferable and are only valid in conjunction with a valid form of ID belonging to the person travelling (passport, identity card, driving licence).
 If you have a Half Fare/GA travelcard, this is also a valid form of ID.

 They are valid for the calendar day that was selected at the time of purchase for each journey made.
 Different periods of validity may apply to tickets purchased online for Europe, depending on the fare selected.
 It is generally not possible to change your journey or exchange your ticket after purchasing.
 A return journey within 10 days can only be selected for tickets for a distance of more than 116 km.
 For shorter routes, the outward and return journeys must be purchased separately, if these are not on the same day or before 5 a.m. on the following day.
-Additional terms and conditions for standard Swiss tickets:
+Additional terms and conditions for point-to-point Swiss tickets:

 Please note that regional transport tickets may have time limits.